 You better start swimmin’ or you’ll sink like a stone, for the times they are a-changin’.
-In the current decade there is no excuse for running startup scouting activities as though the world had not changed.
-In recent years globalisation became a reality, data volume exploded, data science made huge progress, the information age invaded our lives and real-time is now the norm.
-In the twenties of this century, access to information is universal, immediate and filtered — and so should startup scouting be.
+There is no excuse for running startup scouting activities in the current decade as though the world had not changed.
+Globalisation became a reality, data volume exploded, data science made huge progress, the information age invaded our lives, and real-time is now the norm.
+In the twenties of this century, access to information is universal, immediate, and filtered — and so should startup scouting.

-However, most of today’s corporate venturing connections are still made through opportunity, events, long research projects or hard-crafted processes (hackathons, corporate incubators, etc).
+However, most of today’s corporate venturing connections are still made through opportunities, events, long research projects, or hard-crafted processes (hackathons, corporate incubators, etc).

-Corporate venturing in general, and startup scouting in particular, are still businesses built on personal relationships.
+CV in general, and startup scouting in particular, are still businesses built on personal relationships.
 Today, AI is there to help, and yet it is underutilised in those fields.
 As a result, the reach remains close (or even poor, if you are far away from such ecosystems) and the quality of projects is merely average because they are often choices made by default.
-The potential of data science is underestimated by most companies — they prefer investing millions of dollars in internal R&D even though a cool, younger company somewhere might well have done the hard work before, with faster and better success.
+Most companies underestimate the potential of data science.
+They prefer investing millions of dollars in internal R&D even though a cool, younger company somewhere might well have done the hard work before, with faster and better success.

 Currently, the world counts 472 million entrepreneurs.
 A new business opens every three seconds.
-For companies, that makes it very difficult, tedious and time-consuming to spot the right startups to work with.
+For companies, that makes it very difficult, tedious, and time-consuming to spot the right startups to work with.
 In big corporations, extended teams can be dedicated to spotting and analysing startup files.
-Meanwhile, in midsized companies this work is often done by a single individual who has this task on top of their other duties.
+Meanwhile, in midsized companies, a single individual does the job who has this task on top of their other duties.
 It’s either very expensive or it’s inefficient.
 But either way, it’s not optimal.

 When it’s not done on a self-service or opportunistic basis, companies use the following three means for their startup scouting activities:

-Whichever of these methods is used, opportunities are being missed.
+Whichever of these methods is used, missed opportunities follow.
 New technologies like machine learning, NLP and cutting-edge data science techniques are almost non-existent in that business.
-In the startup area (which is increasingly chaotic, worldwide, too fertile and noisy), a new approach to scouting startups would involve personalisation, context and networks that can be tapped with artificial intelligence.
+In the startup area (which is increasingly chaotic, worldwide, too fertile, and noisy), a new approach to scouting startups would involve personalization, context, and networks that can be tapped with artificial intelligence.
 That’s what Novable is doing.